Web Video: Friendship is Witchcraft aka: Friendshipis Witchcraft

 Ambiguous Disorder: Princess Molestia/Luna has issues with personal space, social situations, and the volume of her voice.
 She's not avoided for being scary, as she thinks, but because she's awkward and clingy.

 Ambiguously Jewish: Diamond Tiara, not because of surname nor mannerisms, but because of her "mark mitzvah" celebration upon getting a cutie mark.
 It's only really ambiguous because the finer points of pony religions are unaddressed.
+Human Diamond Tiara from Silver Spoon Escapes from Camp Energy is confirmed to be Jewish.

 There's also Applejack's remark on the subject.